FORT OF THE CHARTREUSE

 The history of the Chartreuse fort goes back a long way.
-In 1124, canons of the Premonstratensian Order established a monastery on these same heights of Liège.
+In 1124, canons of the Premonstratensian Order established a monastery on these same heights above Liège.
 In 1360, the monastery passed into the hands of the Carthusian Order, which gave it its current name.

 However, the fort as we know it today was erected in 1817, during the Dutch period.
 It was named in honor of the Carthusian Order, whose legacy it perpetuates.